mdbootstrap/TW-Elements/README.md

 The number of pixels the content height can surpass the container height without enabling the Y axis scroll bar.
 Allows some "wiggle room" or "offset break", so that Y axis scroll bar is not enabled just because of a few pixels.
 **Default: 0**

+### includePadding
+When set to true, it uses `outerWidth` and `outerHeight` for the container size instead of `width` and `height`.
+When your container element has non-zero padding and the scrollbar layout looks weird, this option can be helpful.
+**Default: false**

 How to Use
 ----------